codethinki/cth_cmake/readme.md

 # cth cmake
-This is an opinionated c++ cmake utility library to enable quicker and safer use of cmake.
+This is an opinionated cross-platform c++ cmake utility library to enable quicker and safer use of cmake.

 **[Quick Start](#quick-start)**